 Psst: Planning on visiting a few Disney Parks?
 Check out these Disney Passes, which offer great savings on parks passes to all Disney Resorts.

 In planning our Disney Resorts Bar Crawl, we did our best to drink ourselves under the table … just for you!
 Ok, no, it was totally for us.
 You guys are just a bonus.

-We examined almost every Disney World bar that didn’t require a park ticket, and drank as much as we possibly could (you know, like for research).
+We examined all the Disney World bars that didn’t require a park ticket, and drank as much as we possibly could (you know, like for research).

 - We designed the Disney World Resort Bar Crawl to be accessible for non-Disney World guests.
 If you ARE doing the parks, there are certain perks we won’t mention (like parking at your own resort, or entering a park to drunkenly ride Rock N’ Roller Coaster several times in a row via the single rider line.
 Stuff like that).
-You should be able to do this bar crawl without being a guest at a resort or visiting the Disney World parks at all.
+You should be able to do this pub crawl to the best Disney World bars without being a guest at a resort or visiting the Disney World parks at all.

 - Pretty much every form of FREE Disney World transportation comes about once every 15 minutes.
 This could mean reaching your destination could take up to an hour if you have a transfer.
 Allow plenty of time to get from point to point.
-Generally though, that’s a good thing, because pacing yourself between delicious Disney drinks is safer and probably better for your liver.
+Generally though, that’s a good thing, because pacing yourself between the Disney Resort Bars and delicious drinks is safer and probably better for your liver.